Britain is now helping Trump play Big Man in the Atlantic with oil tanker raid

 Russia and China have made much of their objections to this attitude.
 But it suits them.
 And so does the drama of the seizure of the Marinera.

-Putin wants to return his nation to the Soviet imperium which ruled eastern Europe, the oil rich Asian “stans’ to the east and above all “owned” Ukraine.
+Putin wants to return his nation to the Soviet imperium that ruled Eastern Europe, the oil-rich Asian “stans” to the East and above all, “owned” Ukraine.
 China has its eyes on Taiwan and total domination of Asian trade through the South China Sea.

 The Marinera is in that sphere.
 Trump showed that he can get a vassal state like Britain to help with the seizure of a ship of no consequence.
 With the help of supine extras, he’s playing Big Man in the West.

-Putin’s submariners will now sail away, sniggering at the the storm und drang - “storm and stress” - over a bucket of rust bobbing on the surface of an ocean where Trump wants to plant his imperial banner.
+Putin’s submariners will now sail away, sniggering at the storm und drang ( “storm and stress”) over a bucket of rust bobbing on the surface of an ocean where the US president wants to plant his imperial banner.

 Join our commenting forum